-Budgeted cost: £39,525
+Budgeted cost: £ 21,000

-Activity Evidence that supports this approach Challenge number(s) addressed Engaging with the National Tutoring Programme to provide a blend of tuition, mentoring and school-led tutoring for pupils whose education has been most impacted by the pandemic.
-A Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) 1 - Attainment in Reading, Writing and Maths.2 - Phonics outcomes significant proportion of the pupils who receive tutoring will be disadvantaged including those who are highattainers. and in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF Implementation of Well Comm Assessments in the Early Years and targeted support from other speech and language interventions to improve and support children's speech, language and communication development.
+Activity Evidence that supports this approach Challenge number(s) addressed Identified staff who will offer a blend of tuition, mentoring and school-led tutoring for pupils including delivery of before and after school clubs.
+A significant proportion of the pupils who receive tutoring will be disadvantaged including those who are high-attainers.
+Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one: One to one tuition EEF (educationendowmentfoundation.org.uk) and in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF Attainment in Reading, Writing and Maths.
+Phonics outcomes Implementation of Well Comm Assessments in the Early Years and targeted support from other speech and language interventions to improve and support children's speech, language and communication development.
 Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two, show positive impact on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 2 - Phonics outcomes and limited vocabulary
+Approaches that focus on speaking, listening and a combination of the two show positive impact on attainment: Oral language interventions EEF (educationendowmentfoundation.org.uk) 2 - Phonics outcomes and limited vocabulary